Tips for EU nationals in the UK

-As of 24thAugust 2020 qualifying family members of the people of Northern Ireland will also be able to apply for an immigration status under the EUSS.
+As of 24thAugust 2020 qualifying family members of the people of Northern Ireland are able to apply for an immigration status under the EUSS.

 You can apply from inside or outside the UK by using the EU Exit: ID Document Check app.
 The application must include proof of identity and nationality (a biometric passport or a UK residence card with a biometric chip), as well as proof that you have not spent more than 6 months outside the UK in any 12-month rolling period.

 If you have lived in the UK for a continuous 5-year period, known as continuous residence, you will usually get settled status.
 5 years continuous residence means that for 5 years in a row you have been in the UK for at least 6 months in any 12 month period, except for one period of up to 12 months for an important reason (for example, childbirth, serious illness, study, vocational training or an overseas work posting), compulsory military service of any length time spent abroad as a Crown servant, or as the family member of a Crown servant, time spent abroad in the armed forces, or as the family member of someone in the armed forces.